-conditional_write Another variable, on which the write is conditioned (e.g. device The Device responsible for memory access. size The size of this variable. unique Wether all values in this arrays are necessarily unique (only relevant for index variables).
+conditional write Another variable, on which the write is conditioned CONDICTIONAL_WITTE Anomer variable, on which the write is conditioned (e.g. device The Device responsible for memory access. size The size of this variable. unique Wether all values in this arrays are necessarily unique (only relevant for index variables).